archiso7/gitc/README.md

 ## Features

 - 🚀 **Smart cloning**: Automatically organizes repos into `~/src/host/owner/repo` structure
-- 🪟 **Tmux integration**: Creates a tmux session and cd's into the cloned directory
+- 🪟 **Tmux integration** (optional): Creates a tmux session and cd's into the cloned directory if tmux is available
 - 🎯 **GitHub shortcuts**: Just type `gitc my-repo` to clone your own repos
 - 🌐 **Multi-host support**: Works with GitHub, GitLab, Bitbucket, or any git hosting service
 - ⚡ **Auto-completion**: Tab completion for your GitHub repos and other users' repos